 General Chemistry Calendar

 Gen Chem Test Ch 1-3, Tues, Sept 9- Identify topics in the five branches of chemistry.
-Use examples to differentiate theory and law.
-Use conversion factors and metric system correctly in the correct significant figures to calculate changes in mass, volume, and density due to changes in temperature.
-Differentiate pure substances, mixtures, elements, and compounds.
-STD 1 Distinguish intensive and extensive properties.
-Std 1a Distinguish and give examples of homogeneous and heterogeneous matter.
-Std 1c Use kinetic theory to explain states of matter and phase changes.
+Use conversion factors and metric system correctly in the correct significant figures.
+Differentiate and give examples of pure substances, mixtures, elements, and compounds.
+STD 1 Distinguish and five examples of intensive and extensive properties.
+Chem Std 1a Distinguish and give examples of homogeneous and heterogeneous matter.
+Std 1c Use kinetic theory to explain states of matter and examples of phase changes in physical and chemical changes.
 Std 5 Contrast accuracy and precision using real-world examples.
+Describe the steps of the scientific method, comparing controls, dependent variables, and independent variables.
+Bio Std 1ab

 Gen Chem Test Ch 25 Thurs, May 15 – Project Due Same Day – Distinguish between chemical and nuclear reactions.
 Std 9 Calculate half-life of isotopes.
 Std 9b Identify the types of radiation and their properties.
 Std 9c Contrast fission and fusion and identify where used.
 Std 9d Calculate protons, neutrons, and electrons in an isotope.
 Std 3b isotope-project1